 - Make sure leather skates give adequate ankle support.
 If the leather in the ankle area is badly worn, wrinkled, or weak, the necessary support will not be given. - Check all stitched areas of the leather to make sure that the skate is not coming apart. - Wiggle the blades to make sure they are securely attached.
-It is normal for the screws to work loose with wear but if they don't tighten it could be a sign that the soles have begun to rot. - If the skates have a liner, remove it to check whether the boot has begun to rot inside. - Excessive moisture and improper drying of skates can cause rot around the screws and can result in loose blades. - Talk to the coaches if you have any questions about purchasing skates
+It is normal for the screws to work loose with wear but if they don't tighten it could be a sign that the soles have begun to rot. - If the skates have a liner, remove it to check whether the boot has begun to rot inside. - Talk to the coaches if you have any questions about purchasing skates